divyanshukrtiwari/campus-connect/README.md

 # Campus Connect

-An easy to use online learning platform with features like classrooms, categorized notices, video calling, assessments, attendance at one place.
+An easy to use online learning platform with features like classrooms, categorized notices, video calling, assessments, chatting, quizzes, attendance at one place.

 ## App Preview